gdaow/marshpy/README.md

 #### EnumField

 Enum Field loads a python Enum from yaml.
-Values of the enum are refered to by their name In addition to the common fields parameters, it accept the following specific one :
+Values of the enum are refered to by their name.
+In addition to the common fields parameters, it accept the following specific one :

 - enum_class (required) : The class of the python enum to deserialize.